cordeliamin/cordeliamin/README.md

 Hi!
-My name is Cordelia Min, I'm a third year Computer Science student at the University of Toronto.
+My name is Cordelia, I'm a Computer Science student at the University of Toronto.

 <!---
 cordeliamin/cordeliamin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.